LuisEnMarroquin/assembly-x86/README.md

 type -a as ld
 ```

-If you are on Windows use MinGW or WSL and also install the same software
+If you are on Windows use MinGW or WSL and install the same software

 ## Compile and execute